 If you're expanding your connected home with a Google Home, the likelihood is that you're barely scratching the surface of what your new smart speaker can do.

-Google is still fleshing out its library of skills after launching after the Echo, but it's ever so surely becoming a feature-rich assistant.
+Google is still fleshing out what Assistant can do after launching after the Echo, but it's ever so surely becoming a feature-rich assistant.

 Whether it's updating you on the traffic or teaching the difference between a lager and an IPA, Home can do a lot, but there are also quite a few tricks worth knowing to get the most out of your device.
-Here's a roundup of the best tips so you can master Google Home like no one else.
+Here's a roundup of the best tips so you can get up and running and master Google Home like no one else.

 Set your preferences first

 If you haven't already, you can add in your home address for more specific weather and traffic reports.
-In the Google Home app, just tap your name after selecting 'More settings' and type in your home and/or work address - Google Maps offers the same feature.
+In the Google Home app on your smartphone, just tap your name after selecting 'More settings' and type in your home and/or work address - Google Maps offers the same feature.

 From that same 'Personal info' menu, you can also set a nickname that Assistant will use for you.
 Then under 'Preferences,' you can choose a preferred temperature unit (Celsius or Fahrenheit).
 Make sure this is one of the first things on your list once Home is set up.